 5. Dark and Mushy Root

-Inspect your Snake Plant for root rot.
-The only effective way to know is by sliding the plant out to check the root condition.
+The only effective way to inspect root rot is by sliding the plant out to check the root condition.

-- The decaying root will look dark but light-brown.
+- The decaying root will look dark or light brown.

 - Healthy roots give an earthy scent, but decayed roots will stench like decomposing plant material.

 - The roots starting to decay will look limp and dead, whereas severely rotten roots will look mushy.

 - If the root has blackened with or without smell, it could signify root rot from fungus infestation.

 A Snake Plant may develop brown tips on the foliage for many reasons, like excessive sunlight, fertilizer, and underwatering.